 Any request for amendment shall be duly justified and shall be sent to the other Party in due time before it is due to take effect, except in cases duly substantiated by the Party requesting the amendment and accepted by the other Party.

-Amendments shall enter into force on the date on which the last Party signs or on the date of approval of the request for amendment.
-Amendments shall take effect on a date agreed by the Parties or, in the absence of such an agreed date, on the date on which the amendment enters into force.
+Amendments shall enter into force on the date on which the last Party signs.